PA0SNY

 I program the memories using te FTB software as developed by Bob Freeth, G4HFQ.

-But this FT-897D has everything in the house.
-In one package.
-I used it around 2010 for Packet Radio (PSK) with good results
+This FT-897D has everything under one roof.
+I used it around 2010 for Packet Radio (PSK) with good results.

 FT-8900 workhorse